Environmental Injection Attacks against GUI Agents in Realistic Dynamic Environments: Experiments

 \textbf{Setup.} We conduct an ablation study on OS-Atlas-Base-7B and LLaVA-1.5-13B by evaluating three settings across six websites: \ding{182} \textbf{\tool:} the full approach with both LES and ABH; \ding{183} \textbf{Removing LES:} the trigger image is trained on a limited set of 100 manually collected screenshots, without the automatic and scalable context construction provided by LES; \ding{184} \textbf{Removing ABH:} the trigger image is trained with only the cross-entropy loss $\mathcal{L}_{\mathrm{CE}}$, omitting $\mathcal{L}_{\mathrm{attn}}$.

 \textbf{Results.} The detailed results for ablation study are presented in Table~\ref{tab:rq3-ablation}.

 \textbf{Analyses.} \ding{182} \textbf{Contribution of LES.} Removing LES leads to a consistent reduction in ASR across all websites.
 For example, with OS-Atlas-Base-7B on NetEase Cloud Music, the ASR decreases from 43.75\% to 20.11\% when LES is removed.
 Similarly, with LLaVA-1.5-13B on \textit{RedNote}, the ASR drops from 60.75\% to 34.42\%.
-These results indicate that large-scale automatic simulation of realistic and diverse visual context during training is critical to achieving effective attacks. \ding{183} \textbf{Contribution of ABH.} Removing ABH also reduces ASR on every website.
-Notably, the largest declines appear when the trigger image occupies a smaller portion of the screenshot.
-For instance, with OS-Atlas-Base-7B on QQ Music, where the trigger covers 5.99\% of the screenshot, the ASR decreases by 6.32\%, while on RedNote, with a coverage of 8.19\%, the decrease is only 2.32\%.
-For LLaVA-1.5-13B, the ASR drops by 10.34\% on Amazon, where the trigger coverage is 4.67\%, but only 4.12\% on Bilibili, where the coverage reaches 9.97\%.
-We hypothesize that this is because, when the trigger image occupies a larger portion of the screenshot, the model can more readily focus on the trigger image region even without explicit guidance.
+These results indicate that large-scale automatic simulation of realistic and diverse visual contexts during training is critical for achieving effective attacks. \ding{183} \textbf{Contribution of ABH.} Removing ABH also reduces ASR on every website, demonstrating that explicit attention supervision is consistently beneficial.
+For instance, with OS-Atlas-Base-7B on QQ Music, the ASR decreases by 6.32\%.
+For LLaVA-1.5-13B, removing ABH reduces ASR by 10.34\% on Amazon and by 4.12\% on Bilibili.
+We hypothesize that ABH improves robustness by suppressing interference from non-trigger regions and encouraging the model to maintain stable focus on the trigger across dynamically changing environments.